ocaml/dune/doc/goals.rst

 ===============================================

-In an open-source community, there will always be groups of people with enough resources to continously bring their projects up to date as well as people who work on their free time and cannot provide the same level of continuous support and updates.
+In an open-source community, there will always be groups of people with enough resources to continuously bring their projects up to date as well as people who work on their free time and cannot provide the same level of continuous support and updates.